Alliance 90/The Greens: Electorate

 A 2000 study by the Infratest Dimap political research company has suggested the Green voter demographic includes those on higher incomes (e.g. above €2,000/month) and the party's support is less among households with lower incomes.
 The same polling research also concluded that the Greens received fewer votes from the unemployed and general working population, with business people favouring the party as well as the centre-right liberal Free Democratic Party.
 According to the Infratest Dimap political research company for the ARD, the Greens received more voters from the age group 34–42 than any other age group and that the young were generally more supportive of the party than the old.

-The Greens have a higher voter demographic in urban areas than rural areas, except for a small number of rural areas with pressing local environmental concerns, such as strip mining or radioactive waste deposits.
+The Greens have more support concentrated in metropolitan areas rather than rural areas, except for a small number of rural areas with critical local environmental concerns, such as strip mining or radioactive waste deposits.
 The cities of Bonn, Cologne, Stuttgart, Berlin, Hamburg, Frankfurt and Munich have among the highest percentages of Green voters in the country.
-The towns of: Bonn, Hanover, and Wuppertal have Green mayors.
+Large towns with Green mayors as of March 2026 include Hanover, Kassel, Munich and Münster.
 The party has a lower level of support in the states of the former German Democratic Republic (East Germany); nonetheless, the party is currently represented in every state Landtag except Brandenburg, Saarland, and Thuringia.